ben-girardet/pray-project/PROGRESS.md

 - [x] Try to fetch topics again when back to foreground
 - [x] Improve webpack config for better caching and PWA update

+## 26.12.2020 -
+- [ ] Update prod scripts for Jelastic
+- [ ] Restore the storage container in Jelastic env

 ## Next

 - [ ] Add a "viewedBy" property to topic, messages and prayers model so we can add personalised notifications based on who viewed what